-1. In order to inform the parties about confidentiality in mediation, the mediator shall use an Agreement to Mediate that contains the statutory language relating to confidentiality and any requirements for mandatory reporting that are applicable to the mediation.
-In such Agreement, the mediator and parties may also agree in writing to create any additional exceptions and confidentiality provisions that are not inconsistent with the Virginia Code.
-Any such additional exceptions or confidentiality provisions must be in writing and signed by the parties.
-The statutory language to be included from Section 8.01-581.22 is as follows:
+1. In order to inform the participants about confidentiality in mediation, the mediator shall use an Agreement to Mediate that contains the statutory language relating to confidentiality and any requirements for mandatory reporting that are applicable to the mediation.
+In such Agreement, the mediator and parties may also agree in writing to create (a) any additional confidentiality provisions that are not inconsistent with law and (b) any additional exceptions to confidentiality.
+Any such additional exceptions or confidentiality provisions must be in writing and signed by the participants.
+The statutory language to be included from Virginia Code § 8.01-581.22 is as follows: